Smokefree Air Laws

 People in 22 states remain unprotected from secondhand smoke in all public places and workplaces.
 The American Lung Association will continue to fight to pass comprehensive smokefree laws because no one should have to be exposed to secondhand smoke to earn a paycheck.

 Inclusion of E-Cigarettes in Smokefree Air Laws

-In December 2016, the U.S. Surgeon General released a report concluding that e-cigarette aerosol is not harmless, and can contain nicotine and other harmful and potentially harmful chemicals, including carcinogens.
-Nine states and the District of Columbia have added e-cigarettes to their smokefree laws and the American Lung Association urges all other states to do the same.
+In December 2016, the U.S. Surgeon General released a report concluding that e-cigarette aerosol is not harmless, and can contain nicotine and other harmful and potentially harmful chemicals.
+Eleven states and the District of Columbia have added e-cigarettes to their smokefree laws and the American Lung Association urges all other states to do the same.

 What You Can Do to Help

 Please join our fight for smokefree air and lung health by becoming a member of our Lung Action Network.

 - American Lung Association factsheet on the health effects of secondhand smoke

 - American Lung Association information and resources on smokefree multi-unit housing